 Italy was home to innovative printer-publishers like Gershom Soncino and Daniel Bomberg, who made major advances in Hebrew printing both in terms of typography and format.

 Centers of particular industries tend to attract talent and in turn produce more.
 The printing industry in Italy demanded talent—skilled editors, typesetters, proofreaders, and printers—and capital to produce books; Italy both attracted talent and capital and produced more of it.
-Italy’s importance was magnified by its geographic centrality in the Jewish world.
+Its importance was magnified by its geographic position in the Jewish world.

 The Jews of northern Italy traded with Jews throughout the early modern Jewish world, from Germany and Poland-Lithuania to the Ottoman Empire and North Africa, by way of ports in Venice and other cities and inland routes across the Alps.
 Books printed in Italy circulated to all these areas, and books printed in the farther reaches of Jewish settlement made their way to Italy.

 Moreover, northern Italy drew experts from a wide variety of Jewish communities—Iberia, southern France, southern Italy, former Byzantine lands, Germany, and the Middle East—who brought with them their medieval traditions and manuscripts, leading to rich possibilities for textual production and publication.

 Italy continued to be an important print center into the later seventeenth and eighteenth centuries, although it was no longer dominant—the locus of Hebrew and Yiddish printing had shifted to Amsterdam and other areas in the Ashkenazi kulturbereich.